 It is anticipated that typical Minnesota Department of Transportation (MnDOT) or Board of Water and Soil Resources (BWSR) seed mixes cannot be directly used without being customized to reach the desired outcome and, in particular, plant height, that may be associated with solar farms.

-The Minnesota Department of Natural Resources (MnDNR) has recently developed guidance for the establishment and maintenance of prairies associated with solar projects and is reference throughout this document.
+The Minnesota Department of Natural Resources (MnDNR) has recently developed guidance for the establishment and maintenance of prairies associated with solar projects and is referenced throughout this document.
 This document is referenced in Appendix B and can be found at the following website: http://files.dnr.state.mn.us/publications/ewr/prairie_solar_tech_guidance.pdf.

 The following describes some of the common goals that may be desired for Solar Farms.